hedgehog125/BagnaryCode/README.md

 # BagnaryCode
 Bagel Binary Code.
-Not really anything to do with Bagel.js, I just felt like naming it after it.
-It's a really basic CPU architecture and emulator
+It's a really basic CPU architecture for a hypothetical CPU and an emulator for it.

 Version 1.0 of the architecture is really basic and only supports 4 instructions:
 * Stop (0000)